DevExpress-Examples/how-to-integrate-a-state-indicator-with-the-circular-gauge-control-e3798/Readme.md

 Use the [StateIndicatorControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Gauges.StateIndicatorControl) when you need to:

-- Change status colors (for example: green, yellow, red) based on the current value.
+* Change status colors (for example: green, yellow, red) based on the current value.
-- Visualize thresholds or alerts.
+* Visualize thresholds or alerts.
-- Synchronize a state indicator with a circular gauge through data binding.
+* Synchronize a state indicator with a circular gauge.

 ## Implementation Details